Home Assistant: Proxmox VE 8.0 Quick Start Guide

 23. Open a browser and open a HTTP connection (http://IP:8123).

 24. Depending on the speed of your server, you may see a Preparing Home Assistant screen for several minutes.
-Wait until you see Create Account screen.
+Wait until you see Welcome!

-26. On the HA setup screen enter your name, username and password.
+26. On the Create User screen enter your nameusername and password.
+Click Create Account.

-32. On the next screen HA will show you all of the devices and services that it found on your network.
-Do NOT set any of them up here.
-Just click Finish.
+30. On the next screen HA will show you all of the devices and services that it found on your network.
+Click Finish

 Setting Static IP Address (Recommended)